kwilson05/kwilson05.github.io/blog/whats-your-north-start.md

 ---
-title: '👋🏾 Public Service Announcement'
+title: 'What’s My North Star??? ✳️'
 draft: false
-publishedDate: 2025-02-20
+publishedDate: 2025-04-11
-headline: "Welcome to my blog!
-I can't wait to share my experiences with you.
-That's what learning in public is all about. 🤔"
+headline: "Since being laid off last December, a recurring theme has been popping up in chats with my friends: 'What's Your North Star?'
+I always make goals yearly, but what are those goals driving me towards?"
 ---

 Since being laid off last December, a recurring theme has been popping up in chats with my friends: 'What's Your North Star?'
 I always make goals yearly, but what are those goals driving me towards?